zhijieshi/cse3666/myhdl/README.md

 Sometimes students run the `pip` command directly to install MyHDL.
 When they run the code the requires MyHDL, `py` or `python` complains that MyHDL is not installed.
-The issue could be that the system has mulitple versions of Python.
+The issue could be that the system has multiple versions of Python.
 Running `pip` directly installs packages for a different version of Python.
 One of the following can fix the issue.